rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-10-5db803874907075c-order-no-006-of-2025-dated-10112025-issued-under-rc-no-0436-of-2014-in-the-matte.md

 source: sebi
 stocks: []
 tags:
-- recovery-proceedings
 - collective-investment-schemes
+- enforcement
-- refund-order
+- four-season-farms-limited
 - investor-protection
-- enforcement-action
 - prohibitory-order
 - property-attachment
+- recovery
-- Four-Season-Farms-Limited
+- refund-order
 title: Order No. 006 of 2025 dated 10.11.2025 issued under RC No. 0436 of 2014 in
   the matter of M/s Four Season Farms Limited
 ---